The importance of child rights education after Brexit

 Whilst the government, for the time being at least, is still bound by the Human Rights Act 1998 and other domestic legislation that protects children’s interests, every opportunity needs to be taken to strengthen children’s rights.
 Importantly, the United Nations Convention of the Rights of the Child, which sets out the inalienable rights of every child, will continue to apply to the UK after its departure from the EU.

 The UK ratified the Convention in 1991 and it sets out 54 articles covering the civil, political, economic, social and cultural rights that allow children and young people to live with dignity and to achieve their full potential.
 The four general principles of the Convention cover:

 - the best interests of the child

 - the right to survival and development

-These general principles provide a lens through which every other right in the convention should be implemented; and it is crucial, post-Brexit, that all UK government policy and practice which affects children takes these principles into account.
+These general principles provide a lens through which every other right in the Convention should be implemented; and it is crucial, post-Brexit, that all UK government policy and practice which affects children take these principles into account.